Progress Chapter 157: Hungry Like The Wolf

 The Chapter Chapter 157: Hungry Like The Wolf was a professional wrestling event produced by Progress Wrestling.
 It took place on 24 September 2023, in London, England at Electric Ballroom.

+Nine matches were contested at the event.
+In the main event, Spike Trivet defeated Kid Lykos to retain the PROGRESS World Championship.

 Production

 Storylines

 The event included matches that each resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
 Results were predetermined by Progress' creative writers, while storylines were produced on Progress' events airing on the Demand PROGRESS streaming service.

 The event was also streamed on Wrestle Universe.

 Event

 The event started with the tag team confrontation in which Leon Slater and Man Like DeReiss successfully defended the ASCA Tag Team Championship against Malik and Paul Robinson.
 Next up, Jack Bandicoot picked up a victory over Rob Drake in singles competition.
 The third bout saw Skye Smitson outmatching Allie Katch in another singles competition bout.
 Next up, Blake Christian defeated Charles Crowley to retain Game Changer Wrestling's GCW World Championship.
 The fifth match saw Charlie Sterling and Nick Riley defeat Connor Mills and Gene Munny to secure the first successful defense of the PROGRESS Tag Team Championship in that respective reign.
 Next up, Tate Mayfairs defeated Simon Miller in singles competition.
 The eighth bout saw LA Taylor defeat Renee Michelle in another singles competition bout.
 In the semi main event, Yoshiki Inamura defeated TK Cooper.

 In the main event, Spike Trivet defeated Kid Lykos to secure the fourteenth consecutive defense of the PROGRESS World Championship in that respective reign.